What Is A Scrum Master, A Summary For Leaders

 - Facilitate scrum events as may be required

-- Coach the Development Team to self-organise and how to be cross-functional
+- Coach the Development Team to self-organize and how to be cross-functional

 - Assist the Development Team in creating high-value products